dronefly-garden/dronefly/README.md

     <img alt="Image of Myioborus pictus" src="https://static.inaturalist.org/photos/68547/square.jpg">
 </span>

+If the matched term was neither in the scientific name, nor the preferred common name, the term that matched is shown as well.

 ### ebirdcog

 Provides commands to access the eBird platform. *Note: you must apply for an eBird API key to use this cog.*